timotius02/generator-hackathon-webapp/README.md

 - Run `gulp` to build your webapp before deploying
 - Run `gulp serve:dist` to preview the deploy build

+## Deploying
+- Github Pages:
+	- **Project must contain have Github Repo**
+	- Run `gulp deploy` to build and deploy your app to the gh-pages branch of your repo

 ## License

 MIT